jborza/gba-solitaire/readme.md

 - can be placed on foundation?
 (A♥ -> 2♥ -> 3♥ -> K♥)
 - can be placed on bottom? (is alternate and is in sequence) ( J♦ -> 10♠ -> 9♥ -> 8♣ -> 7♥)

-Can be implemented as a set of simple C functions:
+These can be implemented as a set of simple C functions:
 ```c
 int is_black(card c) {
 	return c.suit == SUIT_CLUB || c.suit == SUIT_SPADE;